ray-project/ray/doc/source/data/dataset-pipeline.rst

     pipe = pipe.map_batches(BatchInferModel, compute="actors", batch_size=256, num_gpus=1)
     pipe.write_json("/tmp/results")

-Here we specified ``blocks_per_window=2``, which means that the Dataset is split into smaller sub-Datasets of two blocks each.
+Here we specified ``blocks_per_window=2``, which means that the Dataset is split into smaller sub-Datasets of two blocks (partitions) each.
 Each transformation or *stage* of the pipeline is operating over these two-block Datasets in parallel.
 This means batch inference processing can start as soon as two blocks are read and preprocessed, greatly reducing the GPU idle time:

 .. image:: dataset-pipeline-2.svg